-Mix that in with the fact that you just broke your sobriety and it’s no wonder you feel like the most horrible person in the world right now.
+Add that to the fact that you just broke your sobriety and it’s no wonder you feel like the most horrible person in the world right now.

 But here’s the thing.

-Instead of feeling sorry for yourself after a relapse and running the loop of 4,592 ways you’re the absolute WORST, use the information I just gave you.
+Instead of feeling sorry for yourself after a relapse (which is completely normal) and running the loop of 4,592 ways you’re the absolute WORST, use the information I just gave you.

 Step away from the internal war in your brain for a second.

 Say to yourself, “I’m not ‘me’ right now”.
 There is a little chemical war raging in my brain.
 I need to let everything get back in balance and then I can tackle this with a clear head.”